Michel93DM/Intent_Classification_NLP2023/README.md

 In this  repository, you'll find the code of the three models we tested.

-Each jupyter file contain one complete procedure(raging from preprocessing the datasets to training and validation to finally predicting on new dataset)
+Each jupyter file contains one complete procedure(raging from preprocessing the datasets to training and validation to finally predicting on new dataset)